We are currently enrolled in the Canada-Wide Early Learning and Child Care Agreement!

 Please refer to the “Classrooms” tab for information on licensed capacity and staffing.

 6. How do you support the health and safety of children, families, and staff?
-What additional measures are being taken due to COVID-19?
+Are you still following COVID-19 restrictions?

-High-touch surfaces are regularly cleaned, and any mouthed toys are removed from play and washed daily as they become soiled.
-Outdoor play equipment is batched and not shared between cohorts, and children perform hand hygiene before and after playing on outdoor play structures.
+Each classroom follows current Toronto Public Health guidelines with regards to frequency of cleaning and disinfection of our classroom materials and settings.
+Any mouthed toys are removed from play and washed daily as they become soiled.
+Outdoor play equipment is separated by each age group, and children perform hand hygiene after playing outdoors or in the gym.
 In addition to regular cleaning and sanitizing, each classroom is equipped with a HEPA air filter to help remove impurities from the air.

-We expect that you screen your child for any new or worsening COVID symptoms in the morning and we will monitor your children for signs of ill health during the day.
-If a child exhibits any symptom of COVID-19 (identified on the current Toronto Public Health screening checklist), a parent or guardian will be asked to pick up the child within 1 hour and follow local public health advice.
-Any staff exhibiting any symptom of COVID-19 will be asked to go home, self-isolate, and get tested.
+We expect that you watch your child for any new or worsening symptoms if unwell in the morning and we will monitor your children for signs of ill health during the day.
+If a child exhibits any new or worsening symptoms of ill health, (identified on the current Toronto Public Health COVID screening checklist), a parent or guardian will be asked to pick up the child within 1 hour and follow local public health advice with regards to when they can return to care.
+If your child has had a fever, cough or runny nose they are to rest at home until fever free for at least 24 hours and any other symptoms have significantly improved for 24 hours.
+Any diarrhea or vomitting requires a minimum 48 hour exclusion from the last bout, prior to returning to care.
+Any staff exhibiting any symptoms of ill health will be asked to go home, monitor themselves and return when symptoms have improved for at least 24 hours.

 7. Do you have an anaphylaxis plan for children with severe allergies, and how do you accommodate allergies in your centre?